 Easy Baked Vegetable Lasagna Primavera

-This Easy Vegetable Lasagna Primavera is loaded with fresh veggies including zucchini, mushrooms and spinach.
+This Easy Vegetarian Lasagna Primavera is loaded with fresh veggies including zucchini, mushrooms and spinach.
+This vegetarian meal is the perfect veggie-packed comfort food!
 It is light and healthy and takes only a half-hour to get into the oven thanks to using purchased sauce and oven-ready noodles.
-This vegetarian meal is the perfect spring comfort food!

 Table of contents

 Why We Love This Easy Vegetarian Lasagna

 Lasagna is one of those classic and comfort food recipes that are so versatile.
 Whether you whip it up when entertaining, or meal prepping on Sunday for a make-ahead, it’s one dish that impresses and satisfies all in one bite!